MartinvonBerg/wp_post_map_view_simple/readme.md

 - Use the standard method of WordPress.

 ## Changelog <!-- omit from toc -->

+### 1.3.4 (30.03.2026) <!-- omit from toc -->
+- add parameters to change order of table and map and to hide table columns.
+- update treatment of gpxfiles in PHP
+- Fix .htaccess generation for tileserver
+- fixes due to usage of PHPStan (level 8) and eslint
+- update leaflet.fullscreen to V5.3.1

 ### 1.3.3 (28.03.2026) <!-- omit from toc -->
 - Update Unit Tests, Minor PHP Bug Fixes.
 Update PHP-Header for Plugin main file.